Understanding the FTC Safeguards Rule: A Business Owner’s Guide

-The difference between hobby and business
+The difference between a hobby and a business.

 In determining whether your activity is a hobby or a business, the IRS will focus on intent rather than size or amount of business.